Your current path:

 Smoking breaks and the law

 There is no direct legal regulation for smoking breaks.
-Neither labor law nor the Working Hours Act contain any fixed rules on how smoking breaks should be handled.
-It is therefore basically up to the employer to decide which rules apply with regard to smoking in the company.
+Neither labor law nor the Working Hours Act contain fixed regulations on how smoking breaks must be handled.
+It is therefore basically up to the employer to decide which rules apply to smoking in the company.

 In principle, however, it can be stated that employees have no legal entitlement to smoking breaks.
-Employers therefore do not have to allow this.
+Employers therefore do not have to allow them.

-However, all employees have a fundamental right to rest breaks under the Working Hours Act.
-Employees are entitled to at least 30 minutes’ rest if they work for up to 9 hours.
-For over 9 hours, this time increases to 45 minutes.
+However, all employees have a basic right to rest breaks under the Working Hours Act.
+Employees working up to 9 hours are entitled to at least 30 minutes of rest.
+For over 9 hours, this time is increased to 45 minutes.

 If these rest periods are not specifically defined, they can be used for smoking breaks, for example.
-The rest periods or breaks can ultimately be freely arranged by the employees.
-No one can dictate whether they smoke or not.
+After all, the rest periods or breaks can be freely arranged by the employees.
+Nobody can dictate whether they smoke or not.

 However, it is of course permissible to prohibit smoking in the company itself.
-This is also the case in most companies today.
-Then the cigarette must be smoked outside.
+This is also the case in most companies these days.
+Cigarettes must then be smoked outside.

 However, there are also companies that set up extra rooms for smokers where they can spend their smoking breaks.
-These are separate rooms with lockable doors to prevent smoke from entering the rest of the company.
+These are separate rooms with a lockable door to prevent the smoke from entering the rest of the company.

 Is smoking working time or a break?